 Green Power Communities

-Launched in September 2011, EPA hosted its second national, year-long campaign to encourage communities coast-to-coast to use renewable energy and fight climate change.
+Launched in September 2012, EPA hosted its third national, year-long campaign to encourage communities coast-to-coast to use renewable energy and fight climate change.
 As part of the campaign, Communities competed to see which one could achieve the highest green power percentage of total electricity use and which one could use the most green power.

 And the winners are . . .